-Two (2) or more episodes of vomiting within a 24 hour period, even if no other symptoms exist.
+Two (2) or more episodes of vomiting within a 24 hour + the presence of other symptoms..

-- Diarrhea: Cannot attend school if the following exist: - One (1) episode of diarrhea + the presence of another symptom (dehydration, fever, etc.); or Three (3) or more episodes of diarrhea in a 24 hour period, even if no other symptoms exist. - "Pink Eye": Cannot attend school until twenty-four hours after medical treatment. - Chicken Pox: Cannot attend school until all blisters have formed scabs. - Strep Throat: Cannot attend school until twenty-four hours after medical treatment and no fever. - "Flu": Cannot attend until fever free 24 hours without fever-reducing medication.
-A parent should inform the school nurse if their child is diagnosed with the flu. - Impetigo: Cannot attend school until 24 hours after prescribed medical treatment. - Ringworm: Cannot attend school until treatment has been started. - MRSA: "Staph infection": Cannot attend school until prescribed medical treatment is started, fever is absent, and the area is covered and drainage is not seeping through bandages. - COVID: Cannot attend until fever free 24 hours without fever-reducing medication.
-A parent should inform the school nurse if their child is diagnosed with the COVID..
+Diarrhea: Cannot attend school if the following exist: One (1) episode of diarrhea + the presence of another symptom (dehydration, fever, etc.); or Three (3) or more episodes of diarrhea in a 24 hour period, even if no other symptoms exist.

-You must submit proof of treatment or a statement of clearance from the health department or medical provider if requested by the school nurse.
+Pink Eye: Cannot attend school until twenty-four hours after prescribed medical treatment has been started.

+Chicken Pox: Cannot attend school until all blisters have formed scabs.

+Strep Throat: Cannot attend school until twenty-four hours after prescribed medical treatment has been started and is fever free.

+Flu: Cannot attend until fever free for 24 hours without fever-reducing medication.
+A parent should inform the school nurse if their child is diagnosed with the flu.

+Impetigo: Cannot attend school until 24 hours after prescribed medical treatment has been started.

+Ringworm: Cannot attend school until treatment has been started.

+MRSA: "Staph infection": Cannot attend school until prescribed medical treatment is started, fever is absent, and the area is covered and drainage is not seeping through bandages.

+COVID: Cannot attend until fever free 24 hours without fever-reducing medication.